 - Two major cloud releases each year in April and October will deliver new functions and capabilities

 - Updates will be backwards compatible to ensure that apps and supported customisations remain operational post-update

 - New features involving potentially disruptive changes will be disabled by default enabling admins to test prior to deployment

-- Release notes will be published on 23rd July for the next update available from October 2018
+- Release notes were published on 23rd July for the next update available from October 2018

 - Update timelines will be changed to help administrators validate the impact of major updates in a sandbox environment prior to the main production release

-- Continuous delivery schedule means that organisations running an older version of D365 will need to update to the latest version
+- Continuous delivery schedule means that organisations running v8.2 will need to update to the latest version before 31 January 2019

 - Revised update process applies to the Dynamics 365 applications and underlying platform (Common Data Service for Apps)